xmesaj2/Atlantiss-Forum-Cataclysm-Theme/README.md

 ### TODO:
-- user profiles
+* user profiles
+* fixes
-- tell me :)
+* tell me :)

 ### Known issues that can't be done with just css:
-- just a few images like member type, new reply are still blue
+* just a few images like member type, new reply are still blue
-- you may lose color formatting in posts
+* you may lose color formatting in posts
-- usernames are all the same color (admins are bold)
+* usernames are all the same color (admins are bold)
--

 ### Changelog (last 3 changes):

 #### rev2
 * users color workaround, see comment in code to undo
 * post top bar
-- post quotes
+* post quotes
 * default forum icons filter - new thread, locked etc should match color better
 * fix white table background when thread was locked or unread
 * brighter post text